How to deploy using Terraform¶

 Open the main.tf

-file to see the brief contents of the Terraform module:
+file to see the brief contents of the Terraform module, and run terraform plan

 to get a preview of the changes that will be made: